iiab/iiab/roles/elgg/README.rst

 There are a number of seemingly similar user names and passwords in this installation:

-* dbuser - the MySQL user that Elgg uses to access the database.
-This is a local variable the name of which corresponds to that in /opt/elgg/elgg-config/settings.php
+* dbuser - the MySQL user that Elgg uses to access the database This is a local variable, the name of which corresponds to that in /opt/elgg/elgg-config/settings.php

-* dbpassword - password for dbuser.
+* dbpassword - password for dbuser
                This is also a local variable, the name of which corresponds to that in /opt/elgg/elgg-config/settings.php

 * elgg_mysql_password - this is the global name for dbpassword in default_vars.yml